 Discussion: Threats that affect alternate processing sites are defined in organizational assessments of risk and include natural disasters, structural failures, hostile attacks, and errors of omission or commission.
-Organizations determine what is considered a sufficient degree of separation between primary and alternate processing sites based on the types of threats that are of concern.
-For threats such as hostile attacks, the degree of separation between sites is less relevant.
+Organizations determine what is considered a sufficient degree of

-(2) ALTERNATE PROCESSING SITE | ACCESSIBILITY3
+(2) ALTERNATE PROCESSING SITE | ACCESSIBILITY

-Identify potential accessibility problems to alternate processing sites in the event of an areawide disruption or disaster and outlines explicit mitigation actions.
+Identify potential accessibility problems to alternate processing sites in the event of an area-wide disruption or disaster and outlines explicit mitigation actions.